splunk/public-o11y-docs/apm/apm-spans-traces/trace-search.rst

 #.
 Filters for time range, environment, workflow, and services, as well as custom filters.
 #.
 Type of search, tag grouping, minimum and maximum trace duration, and trace search by ID.
 #.
-Real time chart of traces, with total and errors. and traces duration heatmap.
+Real time chart of traces, with total and errors, as well as traces duration heatmap.
 #.
 Table view of traces and group metrics, with total count of traces or trace durations.

 Trace Analyzer searches all currently retained traces; see :ref:`apm-data-retention` to learn more about the default trace retention period.